f5devcentral/volterra-workshop-10x/docs/class1/module2/module2.rst

 ##################################################################################

 In this section, we will expose the same application, but this time, the application is running in a private environment and it is not exposed on the Internet.
-It means the DevOps pushed the app in a modern environment (k8s and co), and SecOps need to expose it on the internet thanks to F5XC and multi-cloud story.
+It means the DevOps pushed the app in a modern environment (k8s, AKS, EKS or just docker ...), and SecOps need to expose it on the internet thanks to F5XC and multi-cloud story.

 The architecture is as below